-Around the same time (early 2000’s), at the other side of the ocean, CrossFit was started in California.
+Around the same time (early 2000’s, Hercules’ first years), at the other side of the ocean, CrossFit was started in California.
 It combined elements from American military and firemen trainings.
 It is primarily focussed on ten key physical qualities: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance and accuracy.
 In short: functional strength exercises.
 A former chairman Thomas Schonk described: You learn to lift technically and there is much more variety than fitness or powerlifting.
 Moreover, the competitive element makes it fun, you just want to be a bit faster than your buddy.
 Although I cannot compare my results with Jan, as he’s doing it six times a week.
 It really makes you incredibly fit.

 In 2006, Jan van Delden became also a trainer at Hercules as the association wanted more professional coaching.
 Jan van Delden was since 1984 rowing coach for the rowing association D.R.V.
 Euros.
 For rowers, strength training is important too.
 They have their own krachthonk (weight room), were Jan also was coaching functional strength exercises.
 At the end of 2008, he was looking for alternative exercises for weightlifting to introduce: he stumbled on CrossFit on internet: an interesting mix between interval training, weightlifting, gymnastics, athletics, calisthenics (exercises with own body weight) and other exercises.

 Soon the Hercules members were convinced of this new CrossFit thing and the amount of members doubled.
 That’s the time (open the link for an English interview with Jan), in January 2009, S.K.V.
 Hercules added “CrossFit Twente University” to their name.
 Then Jan also introduced CrossFit exercises to the rowers.
 They were also enthusiastic.
 For them, the throws with car tires and sandbags were a welcome change from the mind-numbing hours on the rowing machines.
 Soon they became stronger, more flexible and in addition had less injuries.

 The future vision of Hercules had taken a different direction.
 The emphasis was more on total body balance besides muscle mass only.